FabioCantarimM/grubhubscrapping/README.md

 [![Card](https://img.shields.io/badge/Git%20Hub%20-%23323330.svg?&style=for-the-badge&logo=cards%20estrelas&logoColor=black&color=FFB800)](https://github.com/FabioCantarimM/webscrapping)
 [![Badge](https://img.shields.io/badge/LinkedIn%20-%23323330.svg?&style=for-the-badge&logo=badges&logoColor=black&color=006DEC)](https://www.linkedin.com/in/fabiocmelo/)

-An example of web scraping collecting data from GrubHub, using AWS environment, receiving Lambda trigger from AWS SQS, and saving data into AWS S3; It could work in a production environment, but it needs a little more enforce to turn generic the way to extract data from JSON and send alerts when schema changes.
+An example of web scraping collecting data from GrubHub, using AWS environment, by receiving Lambda trigger from AWS SQS, and saving CSVs into AWS S3; It could work in a production environment, but it needs a little more enforce to turn generic the way to extract data from JSON and send alerts when schema changes.

 **GrubHub** - Two steps are required to collect data from it: First, obtain Bearer Token authorization, and then collect restaurant information by using the ID included in the URL.